 • Family history– Information and “favorite memories” relating to parents, grandparents, siblings and friends, as well as the child

 • Medical care– Detailed description of disabilities, with medical history, medications and current healthcare providers

-• Daily routines – Include activities he loves or hates, and chores typically performs
+• Daily routines – Include activities he loves or hates, and chores he typically performs

 • Diet – Likes and dislikes, allergies, interactions with medication